adambard/learnxinyminutes-docs/raku.html.markdown

 }
 with-named(1, named => 6); #=> 7

-## There's one gotcha to be aware of, here: If you quote your key, Perl 6
+## There's one gotcha to be aware of, here: If you quote your key, Raku
 ## won't be able to see it at compile time, and you'll have a single `Pair`
 ## object as a positional parameter, which means
 ## `with-named(1, 'named' => 6);` fails.